-Each of the six venture capital firms has committed to perform certain investment-related activities in British Columbia (a "BC strategy") in order to increase the probability of successful investment in the Province.
+Each venture capital firm that BCRCF invests with commits to perform certain investment-related activities in British Columbia (a "BC strategy") in order to increase the probability of successful investment in the Province.
 Some of these commitments include, for example:

-- Opening offices in British Columbia

-- Forming strategic alliances with local venture capital firms - Hosting and attending investor forums in British Columbia to establish networks with local stakeholders and explore investment opportunities in the Province - Spending a specified number of days, at the partnership level, per quarter in British Columbia
+- Opening offices in British Columbia - Forming strategic alliances with local venture capital firms - Hosting and attending investor forums in British Columbia to establish networks with local stakeholders and explore investment opportunities in the Province - Spending a specified number of days, at the partnership level, per quarter in British Columbia

-The BCRCF commitments have been finalized with three of the six fund managers through formal limited partnership agreements and side letter agreements.
+The BCRCF commitments have been finalized with three fund managers through formal limited partnership agreements and side letter agreements.
+The three fund managers are: